9 Entry-Level Cybersecurity Jobs (& How To Land Them)

 1. Information Security Analyst

-One of the most sought-after positions in cybersecurity is information security analysis (ISA), which entails protecting business data through risk assessment, network monitoring, and security planning.
+One of the most sought-after positions in cybersecurity is information security analyst (ISA), which entails protecting business data through risk assessment, network monitoring, and security planning.
 This may involve placing firewalls through the network and encrypting the data transfer.

 $103,590 per year ( U.S. BLS)